ThePieBaker90/On-The-Rim/Items/Ammunition/Grenade Cartridges/EMP Grenade Cartridge.md

 	- Grenade Launchers
 - **Effect:**
 	- All creatures in line-of-sight and within a 15ft radius of grenade's impact point must make a DC 16 Constitution saving throw.
-		- On a failed save, they gain [[EMP Stunned]] on all cybernetics for 1d4+1 turns.
+		- On a failed save, they gain [[Conditions/Special Conditions/EMP Stunned|EMP Stunned]] on all cybernetics for 1d4+1 turns.
-		- On a successful save, they gain [[EMP Stunned]] on all cybernetics for 1 turn.
+		- On a successful save, they gain [[Conditions/Special Conditions/EMP Stunned|EMP Stunned]] on all cybernetics for 1 turn.
 - **Cost:**
 	- 200 credits for 1